Scholarship Essay Examples: Specific Structure, Tips & More

 6. Missing a Call to Action

-Fix: Close with purpose: “With this scholarship, I’ll expand my community garden project to three more schools—because change grows when we plant it together.”
+Fix: Close with purpose: “With this scholarship, I can expand the community garden project to three more schools and give more students a place to learn by doing.”

 Conclusion